elizabethdaly/pands-project/README.md

 75% | 6.400000 | 3.300000 | 5.100000 | 1.800000
 max | 7.900000 | 4.400000 | 6.900000 | 2.500000

 Here, count is the number of observations, mean is the mean of the values, std is the standard deviation, and min (max) is the minimum (maximum) of the values.
 The standard deviation indicates the amount of spread in the values; if it is large then the values are spread over a wide range, while a small standard deviation means that the values are more tightly clustered around the mean.
 A quick glance at the table of results above shows that the values of SepalLength and  SepalWidth seem to cluster around the mean while the values of PetalLength and PetalWidth have a very large spread in values.
 25%, 50%, and 75% are the 25th, 50th, and 75th percentiles respectively.
 The 50th percentile is equivalent to the median value of the observations.
 The 50% value is close to the mean for SepalWidth and SepalLength but not so for PetalLength and PetalWidth.
 Bear in mind that these summary statistics apply to all 150 observations rather than to each species seperately (_i.e._ to each set of 50 observations).
-In the bar plot of the summary statistics DataFrame, each column corresponds to a colour while each row is nested in a group on the x axis.
-I use **Pandas** .iloc to select the data I wish to display in the bar plot by using integer-location based indexing into the summary statistics DataFrame.
+The information in the table above is presented graphically in a bar plot of the summary statistics DataFrame, where each column corresponds to a colour while each row is nested in a group on the x axis.
+I use **Pandas .iloc** to select the data I wish to display in the bar plot by using integer-location based indexing into the summary statistics DataFrame.

 ![Summary statistics all species](SummaryStats.jpeg)